Skip to main content

 That output is what falls out of buildSummary recursing through each child entry.
 The Governor branch recognises execute at the OZ Governor selector, notices it has a bytes[] argument named calldatas, and expands each one.
 The Timelock branch hits the same shape under a different selector.
 The MultiSend branch hands the packed bytes to the byte-walker, which spits out an array of (operation, to, value, data) records that get fed back into decodeNested at depth + 1.
 The standard ERC-20 transfer at the leaf is the easy part.

-The two yellow lines are the honest cases.
-One sub-call hit the depth cap and got flagged rather than expanded; the other had a selector that isn't in the registry.
-Neither failure is silent.
+The yellow line is the honest case: a selector that isn't in the registry.
+The decoder names it and moves on.
 If you only care about the leaf calls, the same tree comes out under raw.decoded.children in the JSON envelope, where each child carries its registry entry, its decoded params, and its own children array.
 Pipe it to jq and walk it however you like.

 glnc tx 0x9f4a8c2b...d33e ethereum --json | jq '.data.raw.decoded.children[0].params.children | length'